 Kaminski; Nyambe, Lenihan, Branthwaite, Douglas, Downing, Travis, Rothwell, Elliott, Armstrong, Brereton.
 (4-3-3)

 A fan favourite among R’s supporters after his previous spell with the club, Austin is once again proving valuable as they look to climb the table.
 He has two goals in four appearances since joining on loan from West Brom and will hope to add to his tally.

 Harvey Elliott - Blackburn

-The 17-year-old on loan from Liverpool is flourishing in Mowbray's side.
+The 17-year-old Liverpool loanee is flourishing this season.
 He has 12 goal contributions so far, with four goals and eight assists.
 His creativity could prove essential to Rovers in their bid for promotion.

 The last meeting between the sides in November ended 3-1 in Blackburn's favour.
 Top scorer Adam Armstrong scored twice, with Ben Brereton netting the opener before Dykes levelled from the spot.

 They were both victorious in their home fixtures last season against one another, with QPR winning 4-2 and a 2-1 win for Rovers.

 The match starts at 15:00 GMT and is available to watch for £10 via iFollow.
 Passes can be purchased here.

 Warburton is hoping his side can build on their win at Vicarage Road but is aware of the quality Blackburn have at their disposal.

 "Blackburn go about their work under the radar.
 They have a tremendous squad put together by Tony Mowbray, who is an outstanding manager, and they are very dangerous opponents," he told the QPR website.